techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-6-notes.md

 END FOREVER
 ```

-### Instructor Notes
+### Instructor Notes — Score & Speed

-Explain what this section does:

-- **`[x position of barrel] = 0`** means the barrel has reached the left edge.
-- Each time this happens, we assume the jumper has successfully dodged it and:
-  - increase `score` by 1,
+Talk through what happens over time:

+- On the **first pass**, speed = 200 ms.
+- When the barrel reaches `x = 0`, score becomes 1 and speed becomes 190.
-  - reduce `speed` so the barrel moves faster next time.
+- Next pass: barrel moves slightly faster.

-Discussion ideas:
+- Over multiple passes, the game ramps up in difficulty as speed gets smaller.

+Good discussion questions:

-- “What might happen if we reduce speed by a bigger amount (for example, −20)?”
+- “What might happen if we used −20 instead of −10?”
-- “Could the speed ever become too small or even negative?
-What would that feel like?”
+- “Can speed ever go below 0?
+What would that do?”
+- “Is it fair if the game gets too fast too quickly?”

-You can encourage participants to experiment with different difficulty curves.
+Encourage participants to **predict** and then **test** different values.
+This is a nice place to connect coding to **game design** and **balancing difficulty**.

 ---

-# Part E — Collision and Game Over
+## B5 — Collision and Game Over

-Finally, we end the game when the barrel hits the jumper.
-We also show the final score.
+Finally, we make the game end when the jumper hits the barrel and show the final score.

----

-## E1 — TTC Pseudocode: Collision Check and Game Over
+### TTC Pseudocode — Collision & Game Over

-Add this to the FOREVER loop **after** the barrel moves and pauses (order matters):
+Add this block inside the FOREVER loop, **after** the movement and pause:

 ```text
     IF jumper IS TOUCHING barrel THEN